RedHatGov/serverless-workshop-dashboard/workshop/content/lab3.4_ml_twilio.md

 ## Configure

 Now that you have a Twilio phone number, you need to configure a webhook URL.
 Whenever a message arrives to your Twilio phone number, it will call the webhook URL and send back a reply.
-In this case, the webhook URL is your `NLP Prediction Service` endpoint.
+In this case, the webhook URL is your prediction service endpoint.

 Make note of your prediction endpoint: